 The Laws and Ethics committee of the Welsh Bridge Union is the national authority for the game of duplicate contract bridge in Wales, when played under the auspices of the WBU.
 It has three principal functions: it is the final WBU appeal body for appeals arising under the laws of the game; it is the principal disciplinary body of the WBU, hearing complaints against members.
-Current members are Mike Amos, Alan Screen and Mike Tedd.
+Current members are Alan Screen and Mike Tedd.

 The Welsh Bridge Union selection committee is responsible for all aspects of Wales’s international representation.
 It determines the format of trial matches to assist in choosing teams for major international championships such as the European Championship competed for bi-annually and for the annual home international series involving England, Wales, Scotland, Northern Ireland and Éire.
 The home internationals are known as the Camrose (Open) and the Lady Milne (Women).
 The current chairman is Paul Denning, other selectors are Gwynn Davis, Jean Hand, and Tony Disley.
 There is a vacant position to be filled.

 Our Junior Camrose team who represented us with credit at the competition.